 I will particularly focus on DrumNet, a convolutional variant of a Gated Autoencoder, and will show how TL leads to time and tempo-invariant representations of rhythm.
 Importantly, learning transformations and learning invariances are two sides of the same coin (as specific invariances are defined with respect to specific transformations).
 I will introduce the Complex Autoencoder, a model derived from a Gated Autoencoder, which learns both a transformation-invariant, and a transformation-variant feature space.
 Using transposition- and time-shift invariant features, we obtain improved performance for audio alignment tasks.

-Sebastian Groh is passionate to drive the 5D’s fuelling our energy future: Decentralization, Decarbonization, Disruption, Democratization and Digitization.
-In line with these beliefs, together with his colleagues at SOLshare, he installed the world’s first cyber-physical P2P solar sharing grid in a remote area of Bangladesh.
+In this seminar, I will talk about the 5D’s fuelling our energy future: Decentralization, Decarbonization, Disruption, Democratization and Digitization.
+In line with these beliefs, together with my colleagues at SOLshare, we installed the world’s first cyber-physical P2P solar sharing grid in a remote area of Bangladesh.